Seattle Oil Furnace Repair: Is Gas More or Less Expensive?

 If there is a rumbling sound, it could mean that the pilot light needs resetting, which you can do yourself.
 However, if the noise is due to a dirty gas burner, call an oil furnace repair in Seattle to fix the problem.

 Fischer Heating, an expert in oil furnace repair in Seattle, has licensed and experienced technicians to repair and maintain your oil furnace.
-Give them a call if you hear a grinding noise from your furnace and see to it that you shut down your system.
+Give them a call if you hear a grinding noise from your furnace, and see to it that you shut down your system.
 If you hear intermittent sounds that seem like your oil furnace is turning on and off, it is best to call a professional technician from Fischer Heating to determine the problem.

-If you live in parts of Seattle where a gas supply is available, a gas furnace is a good choice because the fuel costs less and the heating efficiency is higher.
-Gas furnaces also require less maintenance, although they have less heat per BTU.
+If you live in parts of Seattle where a gas supply is available, a gas or electric furnace is a good choice because the fuel costs less and the heating efficiency is higher.
+These furnaces also require less maintenance, although they have less heat per BTU.
 The unit costs more than an oil furnace, but its operation is cleaner, quieter, and environmentally friendly.
 Moreover, the savings you’ll realize in the long run will make up for your initial investment.